-Older versions of the diesel models can come with 4-wheel-drive for more grip on tricky surfaces, and both engines can be paired with an automatic gearbox.
-Fitted with the Ssangyong 4-wheel-drive system, the Tivoli becomes a very competent off-roader capable of tackling some serious inclines and ruts.
+Older versions of the diesel models can come with four-wheel-drive for more grip on tricky surfaces, and both engines can be paired with an automatic gearbox.
+Fitted with the Ssangyong four-wheel-drive system, the Tivoli becomes a very competent off-roader capable of tackling some serious inclines and ruts.
 The 4WD system isn’t available on versions sold after 2020.

 Whatever age they are, all Tivolis are comfortable over bumpy surfaces.
 The suspension smooths out most potholes.
 The car cruises pretty quietly on the motorway too.